fsobral/RAFF.jl/joss/paper.md

 order to adjust it to the observed values $S$ of the unknown function
 $f$.

-The adjustment of mathematical functions to data is a problem that appears in many areas of science.
-When data comes from real experiments, non-expected errors may cause the appearance of outliers.
-Detection of outliers is always regarded as the statistical part of data adjustment. ``RAFF`` provides automatic detection of outliers using a voting system.
+Linear and nonlinear regression is essentially the adjustment of mathematical functions to data and is a problem that appears in many areas of science.
+When data comes from real experiments, non-expected errors may cause the appearance of outliers, which might be responsible for causing the regression calculated by sum of deviations to result in misleading approximations.
+Regression is strongly connected to Statistics but practical methods to detect outliers are not very common.
+In [@Motulsky2006a], for example, the authors develop a method for outlier detection based on the assumption that the error follows a Lorentzian distribution around the function and use nonlinear regression based on least squares. ``RAFF.jl`` provides automatic detection of outliers using a voting system.
 It is an optimization-based package, based on algorithms for Lower Order-Value Optimization (LOVO) which were introduced in [@Andreani2005] and revisited in [@Andreani2009] to fit the user-provided models $\phi$ to experimental data.
 Recently, a good review can be found in [@Martinez2012].
 In order to find a robust adjustment, a voting system is used, which is also responsible for the detection of possible outliers.

 # Functionality